cmorto02/E-Commerce-WildPlanet/README.md

 ##Questions:
-What is the product you are selling?
+1. What is the product you are selling?

     Stuffed animals and Name rights for individual species that are endangered.

-What claims are you capturing?
+2. What claims are you capturing?
 Where?
 Why?

-On registration we are capturing claims : FirstNameClaim - To store the first name of an user to render both first and last in custom message
+    On registration we are capturing claims :

+                                        FirstNameClaim - To store the first name of an user to render both first and last in custom message

                                         LastNameClaim - To store the last name of an user to render both the last and the first in a custom message

                                         BirthdayClaim - The birthday claim is not yet utilizes however we will be restricting our site to potentially only be checked out by an adult.

                                         LovesAnimalsClaim - This claim is required to access a policy page that is implimented

-What Policies are you enforcing?
+3. What Policies are you enforcing?
 Where?
 Why?
 Directions on how to test.

     We are enforcing the Loves animals claim in a policy for the "Exclusive" page of our website. this is so we can restrict the accessability of our users, on our site. you can test this by making an account and NOT checking the "Loves animals" check box on registration, And then requesting to access the "Exclusive" page: This will result in a "Not authorized" and you will need to make another account that meets the requirements or not access that page.
-Link to your deployed website

 ---------------------------------
 ## Web Application